-Failure A_2 : A point inside the current hull sees an edge of the current hull: Such examples are plenty.
-We take any counter-clockwise triangle and choose a fourth point inside the triangle but close to one of the edges.
+Failure $A_2$ : A point inside the current hull sees an edge of the current hull: We take any counter-clockwise triangle and choose a fourth point inside the triangle but close to one of the edges.
 By Figure 2 there is the chance of sign reversal.
 A concrete example follows: